csc-training/linux-1/CONTRIBUTING.md

-# Contributing
+# Contributing to Linux-1

-We do value your efforts in making our courses better.
-But before blindingly just stashing stuff in please follow these guidelines for submitting your contributions:

-1. Make sure you are up to date with `git pull`
+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

+## We develop with Github

+We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

+1. Fork the repo (or pull if you've forked already) and create your branch from master.

-2. Make a new branch using `git checkout -b <your_branch>` for your intented modifications.
+   Either `git clone` or `git pull`, and `git checkout -b <your_branch>`

-3. Add or edit the files you wish.
+2. Add or edit the files you wish and then commit.

-4. Check your status with `git status` and then use `git add` accordingly.
-5. Stage in your modifications, `git commit`, and please write a proper commit message.
+   `git status` and `git add`, and then `git commit` with a good commit message.

-6. Push your branch in with `git push -u origin <your_branch>`.
+3. Push your branch and make a pull request.

+   `git push -u origin <your_branch>`

-7. Make a pull request in GitHub.
-We'll check it and likely will merge it in.
-8. Feel happy.
+4. Feel happy.

+## Any contributions you make will be under the MIT Software License

+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

+## Report bugs or typos using Github's issues

+We use GitHub issues to track public bugs.
+Report a bug by opening a new issue; it's that easy!

+## Use a Consistent Coding Style

+This is to be defined still.
+Sorry.